 Before you request a credit limit increase

-Requesting a credit limit increase is easy, but the process is made even simpler by getting all necessary information together before you make the call.
+Requesting a credit limit increase is easy, but you can make the process even simpler by getting all necessary information together before you make the call.

 First, you should calculate what credit limit you want to shoot for.
 It is important not to ask for an unreasonable credit limit, but don’t undersell yourself either.
-While it is unlikely you’ll get bumped 10x, there are plenty of reports online of Amex cardholders having their credit lines doubled – or even tripled.
+While it is unlikely you’ll get bumped up to 10 times your limit, there are plenty of reports online of Amex cardholders having their credit lines doubled – or even tripled.
 Just make sure that you can manage your new limit responsibly, and don’t ask for more than you can feasibly pay off.

 Often, the first question you’ll get after requesting a higher credit limit is why you need one.
-Make sure you have a good answer to this question – if Amex suspects you want more credit just to overextend your spending, it is unlikely they’ll approve the query.
+Make sure you have a good answer to this question – if Amex suspects you want more credit just to overextend your spending, it’s unlikely they’ll approve the query.

 There are plenty of good answers to this question, so ask yourself why you want the bigger line.
 Has your income changed, improving your creditworthiness?
 Do you want to use your card to pay off a large purchase over time?
 Write down your response to this question before you make the request.